top of page

 Water Quality Restoration for Recreational and Irrigation Use

-Phytoplankton systems eliminate the risk of harmful cyanobacteria blooms that produce dangerous toxins affecting humans and animals [12].
-Lakes managed with phytoplankton show dramatic improvements in water clarity, creating safe conditions for swimming, fishing, and boating activities that generate permit and user fee revenue [19].
-Property values increase around well-maintained water bodies as they become sources of civic pride and enhanced quality of life for residents [5].
+Phytoplankton systems eliminate the risk of harmful cyanobacteria blooms.
+These blooms produce dangerous toxins affecting humans and animals [12].
+Lakes managed with phytoplankton show dramatic improvements in water clarity.
+This creates safe conditions for swimming, fishing, and boating activities that generate permit and user fee revenue [19].

 Municipal Cost Savings and Sustainable Operations

 Cities and counties benefit from phytoplankton's preventative approach to lake management.
-Traditional reactive treatments require costly emergency interventions when algae problems become severe, while phytoplankton provides consistent, predictable maintenance costs [19].
-This proactive biological method addresses problems before they become expensive to manage [20].
-Municipalities reduce their reliance on chemical treatments and energy-intensive processes, resulting in more sustainable operations than conventional methods [9].
+Traditional reactive treatments require costly emergency interventions when algae problems become severe.
+Meanwhile, phytoplankton provides consistent, predictable maintenance costs [19].
+This proactive biological method addresses problems before they escalate.

 Cleaner Water Sources for Local Farming Operations